 And the list goes on.
 There are numerous examples of security and confidential concerns and inappropriate behavior on social networks.
 Open social networks were originally intended for consumer use, not corporate use.
 Nonetheless, as adoption and dependence on these communication tools permeate the workplace and work/life mix, the use of social media is driving a legal implication.
 Regardless of your company type, there’s one thing that you must absolutely do – create a social media policy.

 Creating a corporate social media policy is typically confounding to most companies.
 And usually, the marketing team is tasked with figuring it all out which is an unproductive exercise at best.
-Universally, clients ask us where they start.
+Universally, clients ask us where to start (We’re recognized as a top Social Media Marketing Company on DesignRush after all!).
 Truth be told, there is no one best way.
 There are as many different approaches to developing a corporate social media policy as there are in developing a social media marketing plan.
 However, there are best practices to guide you.
 Here are the best practices to create a corporate social media policy:

 1. Audit your social media properties.